Termack/termack.github.io/thm_writeups/wwbuddy.md

 2020-07-25T15:01:40.147944Z	   12 Close stmt
 ```

-It looks like Roberto accidentaly typed his password in the username input, lets try ssh into the machine with "roberto" as user and "***************" as password.
+It looks like Roberto accidentaly typed his password in the username input, let's try ssh into the machine with "roberto" as user and "***************" as password.
 It works.

-When we log in as roberto the first thing we find is a file called importante.txt lets read it.
+When we log in as roberto the first thing we find is a file called importante.txt let's read it.

 ```
 A Jenny vai ficar muito feliz quando ela descobrir que foi contratada :DD